sniperHW/Promise/README.md

 # Promise
-a Promise implement in lua
+a Promise implemention for lua